hanggrian/IIT-CS430/IIT-CS430-Spring2021/hw1.md

 elements of the array are in decreasing order.
 Therefore the maximum running time of heap sort will be $\Omega(n \log n)$.

-## Extra 1.
+## Extra Problem 1

 Augment the stack data structure to do in constant time, besides push/insert and pop/remove, findmin.
 Describe the data structure, and present pseudocode for push/insert, pop/remove, and findmin.
 Argue that each operation takes constant time.
 Argue that findmin correctly returns the element with minimum key.

+### Answer

 ```
 n = 100